Perfect weather saw participants take part in the Donnybrook RSL Sub-Branch annual Digger’s Day at the Country Club on Sunday 15 October.

 Not so easy but fun.

-Then of course the best that brought so many laughs was teeing off with the golf ball suspended from a piece of string and about half a metre from the ground.
-Mum's the word as to who took 16 swings before making contact with and sending the ball down the Fairway.
+Then, of course, the best that brought so many laughs were teeing off with the golf ball suspended from a piece of string and about half a metre from the ground.
+Mum’s the word as to who took 16 swings before making contact with and sending the ball down the Fairway.